jpdrcarneiro/MonkeyJobCodes/README.md

 Readme Markdown file for GitHub
 -->
 # MonkeyJobCodes
  By the [Urban Dictironary](https://www.urbandictionary.com/define.php?term=Monkey%20job) a Monkey Job is a repetitive task that requires little or zero thinking.
-Within this in mind, this set of python codes and/or Dynamo codes were created.
+Within this in mind, this set of python codes, Dynamo codes, and/or C# Dynamo Custom Nodes were created.

 ### Revit Dynamo - Integration